Credit Unions E-Learnings

 Partner, National Credit Union Leader

-Annette Bester, CPA, CA, CIA, ICD.D is MNP’s National Credit Union Leader and an Audit Risk Partner in MNP’s Saskatoon office.
-A trusted business advisor, Annette draws on more than two decades of experience working with credit unions and business clients, supporting them and helping them strengthen their leadership.
+Annette is MNP’s National Credit Union Leader and an Audit Risk Partner in the firm’s Saskatoon office.
+A business advisor with more than 25 years of experience, she works closely with credit unions and business clients, supporting them and helping them strengthen their leadership, knowledge, and financial positions.

-Annette helps provide the vision and strategy steering MNP’s Credit Union Services group — one of Canada’s largest — to provide accounting, tax and advisory services to more than 135 Canadian credit unions.
+Annette helps provide the vision and strategy steering MNP’s Credit Union Services group — one of Canada’s largest — to provide accounting, tax, and advisory services to more than 140 credit unions across Canada.

-She has provided audit, review and business consulting services to owner managed businesses in diverse industries.
-Annette’s experience has led to her exceptional understanding of credit unions and the members they serve.
-To further support the credit union sector, she works closely with national and provincial credit union organizations with a vision to support and strengthen credit union leadership, knowledge and financial position, significantly enriching the communities in which we both live and work.
+Her experience has led to her exceptional understanding of credit unions and the members they serve.
+To further support the credit union sector, she works closely with national and provincial credit union organizations with a vision to support and strengthen credit union leadership, significantly enriching local communities.

-Annette obtained her Bachelor of Commerce degree (Honours) from the University of Saskatchewan in 1999.
+Annette obtained an Honours Bachelor of Commerce (BComm) from the University of Saskatchewan in 1999.
 She is a Chartered Professional Accountant (CPA), qualifying as a Chartered Accountant (CA) in 2002.
-She completed her Certified Internal Auditor (CIA) designation in December of 2020.
-In addition, she completed the ICD-Rotman Directors Education Program in May 2021 and received her ICD.D designation from the Institute of Corporate Directors in June 2021.
+She completed her Certified Internal Auditor (CIA) designation in 2020, and in 2021, completed the ICD-Rotman Directors Education Program and received her ICD.D designation from the Institute of Corporate Directors.

-As a past board member (July 2018 – August 2020) of Saskatchewan Capital Network, Annette worked to enhance Saskatchewan’s start-up ecosystem by connecting investment ready companies to investors.
-As a board member of Conexus Credit Union (since 2020) and the Chair of their Risk Committee (since 2021) Annette is passionate about improving the financial well-being of their members and communities.
+Annette is passionate about improving the financial well-being of credit union members and communities.
+As a past board member (2018 – 2020) of Saskatchewan Capital Network, Annette worked to enhance Saskatchewan’s start-up ecosystem by connecting investment-ready companies to investors.
+As a past board member of Conexus Credit Union (2020 - 2023) she helped ensure strong governance and risk management through her time on various committees.